 1.04.03-Identify the definitions of the following terms:

-Mass Defect----the difference between the total mass of an atom and the sum of the masses of the individual protons, neutrons, and electrons.
+Mass Defect----The difference between the total mass of an Atom and the sum of the masses of the Individual protons and neutrons.

-Binding Energy--the energy that binds the nucleus together -is the energy equivalent of mass defect.
+Binding Energy-The energy that binds the nucleus together is the energy equivalent of mass defect.